ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

 * `use_geo_coords`: default: null.
     - with null (or if not given), x/y coordinates are in mm and refer to the buildplate
     - "UTM" will use meter based UTM x/y coordinates instead.
-See [this](http://blog.touchterrain.org/2020/03/exporting-terrain-models-with-real.html) for some background).
+See [this](http://blog.touchterrain.org/2020/03/exporting-terrain-models-with-real.html) for some background.
     - "centered" will set the UTM origin to the center of the full tile, this is make it work togther with [BlenderGIS](https://github.com/domlysz/BlenderGIS)

 * `importedGPX`: list of GPX file paths that are to be plotted on the model (default: null)